ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 ### Future Work

 During our data cleaning process, we grouped all data in the world happiness dataset by 'country' column by taking the mean values of each column for each individual country.
 Therefore, we do not have the data for each individual year in each country.
 The new COVID19 epidemic began in December 2019.
 There were a lot of countries with missing data for the years 2019 and on.
-For the future, if there are more data available, we want to do an individual analysis on COVID19 in correlation to the country's happiness.
+For the future, if there is more data available, we want to do an individual analysis on COVID19 in correlation to the country's happiness.
 We want to determine the impact of COVID19 epidemic on the country's happiness.